 Since the Library may need to absorb part of the borrowing and photocopying charges, DSS may decline requests deemed too costly to fill.

 Special funding has been allotted to subsidize research postgraduates who request theses or dissertations unavailable in Hong Kong.
-Each RPG has a quota of three theses or dissertations in one calendar year, and there is a flat fee of HK$30 for each thesis purchased or borrowed.
+Each RPG has a quota of three theses or dissertations in one academic year, and there is a flat fee of HK$30 for each thesis purchased or borrowed.
 Use HKUST ILLiad to submit requests.
 Users can search the ProQuest Dissertations and Theses database to search for worldwide thesis information.

 Faculty and Staff